clboettcher/bonappetit/README.md

 Per default the application is deployed on `http://localhost:8080`

-In addition to running the server embedded you can create a war file which can be deployed to any application server (like tomcat, jetty, jboss, etc.).
+In addition to running the server as a standalone application you can create a traditional war file for deployment to an external application server

 Run the following command to generate the war